Simple-Robotics/aligator/README.md

 * For developers, add the `-DCMAKE_EXPORT_COMPILE_COMMANDS=1` when working with language servers e.g. clangd.
 * To use the Crocoddyl interface, add `-DBUILD_CROCODDYL_COMPAT=ON`
+* By default, building the library will instantiate the templates for the `double` scalar type.

 **Building against conda:** define